katzenyo/aws-sa-notes/AWS Solutions Architect Training/Serverless & Application Services/AWS Lambda.md

 - Environment has a direct memory (indirect CPU) allocation
 - Billed for the duration that a function runs
 - Key part of serverless architectures
-- If Docker is mentioned, it means "not Lambda"

 ## Architecture